 For example, creative writing may play around with factors like sentence structure, chronological storytelling, or narrative identity in an effort to tell a story or convey a message in a particular way.
-Some popular forms of in this genre include:
+Some popular forms in this genre include:

-Generally speaking, creative writing is the more free-spirited cousin of traditional writing.
+Generally speaking, creative writing is the more free-spirited cousin of traditional approaches.
 Its boundaries are loosely-defined by intention, and it typically emphasizes factors like narrative, character development, and tone above qualities like grammar and literal truth.

 What are the Benefits of this Form of Writing?

 Now that you’ve learned a bit more about what this style of writing, let’s examine its benefits and see how it can help your students!

 1. Creative Writing is a Powerful Tool of Self-Expression

 Children are often made to feel as though their thoughts and opinions don’t matter.
 Whether it’s being told “you’re too young for that” by a parent or “that’s dumb” by a peer, many kids regularly hear that their experiences aren’t valued by others.
 Obviously, this can be hugely detrimental to a child’s self-esteem…so, how can something like creative expression fix it?